The

 tyramine-containing foods during the use of non-selective MAO inhibitors.

-Although excessive activation of receptors is important in the development
+receptors is important in the development

 of severe hypertension in these settings, there is little information about the